ckeditor/ckeditor4/tests/plugins/dialog/manual/focusdialogtabhckama.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, image

-1. Set the High Contrast Mode to white.
+1. Set the High Contrast Mode.
 2. Open image dialog.
 3. Using the `TAB` key on on the keyboard, change the focus to the dialog tab title.